-The Urban Studies Program offers a BACHELOR OF ARTS IN URBAN STUDIES with several formal options - Community Development & Planning; Global Urbanism; and GIS & Spatial Planning.
+The School of Urban Studies offers a BACHELOR OF ARTS IN URBAN STUDIES with several formal options - Community Development & Planning; Global Urbanism; and GIS & Spatial Planning.
 The degree starts with an introduction into the discipline of urban studies with course topics on exploring cities, world development, and urban studies "in practice".
 The formal options deliver focused theory and skill-based courses that teach how to understand and impact the local and global dynamics of urban society.
 Graduates are prepared for public or private-sector jobs in areas such as housing and community development, planning, GIS, transportation, government agencies, and social services.
 The program is also excellent preparation for those interested in graduate study in such fields as community development, spatial analysis, public administration, law or urban planning/design.

 BA Urban Studies – Community Development and Planning.
 Examines the production and development of cities from different community perspectives and teaches how cities are planned and built, and the power dynamics that influence inclusion and exclusion from urban spaces and political processes.
 Explores new strategies for producing better cities and improving urban conditions.